QMonkey/monkey-vim/README.md

 #### 1.1 Remap

 ```
-s       Replace a motion/text object with clipboard content (e.g. siw)
+s       Replace a motion/text object with clipboard content (see §1.7)
-S       Replace from cursor to end of line with clipboard content
+S       Replace from cursor to end of line with clipboard content (see §1.7)
 Y       Copy from the cursor position to the end of the line, same as y$
 H       To the first non-blank character of the line, same as ^
 L       To the last character of the line, same as $
 U       Redo, same as Ctrl-r
 ;       Enter command line mode, same as :
-q       Quit current window, same as :q
+q       Quit current window (with special handling for diff/fugitive/quickfix)
 Shift+q  Quit vim, same as :qa
 t       Recording, same as the original q (normal and visual mode)

 j       Move down one display line (gj), works on wrapped lines
 k       Move up one display line (gk), works on wrapped lines
-f       Search 1 char to jump (stargate)
+f       Search 1 char to jump with hints (stargate)
-F       Search 2 consecutive chars to jump (stargate)
+F       Search 2 consecutive chars to jump with hints (stargate)
+gs      Select words/regions for multi-cursor editing (vim-visual-multi)
 ```

 The following remaps work in both Insert mode and Command-line mode: